jerrysam/chatgpt-wrapper-ui-augmentation/README.md

 - By using an open source repo, we're able to build large projects quickly and familiarise myself with other peoples code (or other agents).
 - By merging the response and augmentation in one message, we significantly reduce the required LLM calls
 - By asking the LLM for a JSON object instead of code, we reduce security risks by writing and approving executed code separately before loading into the client.
 It also reduces the burden for a single LLM response to have a great answer and lots of working code.
-- In future, UI automations can be written by multi-agent systems to iterate until working.
-They can have a browser tool available to them in order to test their code, look at the DOM, and also tkae screenshots for coordinates of where to click, since GPT-4o has much better vision capabilities.
 - I decided not to optimise any inherited code unless I edited it, and I continued the same style as the inherited repo.
 I did optimise my own code for performance, readibility, and simplicity (DRY).

 ## Future work

+**To do:**

-- Test on mobiel and across browsers
+- Test on mobile and across browsers
-- Implement an interactive chart
+- Full response in JSON?: Explore whether I get better performance asking LLM for a JSON object with "reply" and "augmentation", then implement the better one.
+Risk that when JSON is invalid, the user sees nothing or a full object in this case.
+- Update steamingAugmentation code with a buffer that operates at a 3 "char" delay, so the delimiter never flashes on the screen..
 - Implement a UI automation (e.g. close sidebar)
-- Log all the ways others chat with this bot and adapt the prompt accordingly (now I wish I had a backend and logging message history)
+- Log chats for analysis: Log all the ways others chat with this bot and adapt the prompt accordingly (now I wish I had a backend and logging message history)
 - Transform into a chrome extension that creates a sidebar in another chat UI (if multi-agent systems can write good enough frontend automations), and trigger automations in any web app
-- Edit to a Bring Your Own Key model
+- Edit to a "Bring Your Own Key" model
+- [DONE] Add chain of thought and/or least to most reasoning (refer to Data Analyst for example), to run conditionally on complex tasks (to save token cost)
+- [DONE] Implement an interactive chart

+**Long term:**

+- UI automations can be written by multi-agent systems to iterate until working.
+They can have a browser tool available to them in order to test their code, look at the DOM, and also tkae screenshots for coordinates of where to click, since GPT-4o has much better vision capabilities.

 ## Prompt engineering notes